DataDog/hiring-engineers/answers.md

 ![Image](https://user-images.githubusercontent.com/30754481/29121006-57f6cbbc-7cd2-11e7-91af-c99788d6197d.png)

 ## Conclusion
-Although this document is very detailed, the process is straight-forward and intuitive.
+Although this document is very detailed, the process is straight-forward, intuitive, with rapid time to value.
+I have indicated approximate times for relevant sections.
 I look forward to being a part of the Datadog team!

+-- Daniel J. Beal